MarkWilcock/Generative-AI-Course/21 Exercise - Starter Tasks.md

 Suggest five names for a pub quiz team.
 We are six mates who met at university a long time ago.

+#### Task: Use the RICE framework to hone your ideas
 Use the RICE framework to improve and hone our prompts and (hopefully) the AI tool will respond with more useful suggestions.
 Here are some example prompts, to plan a family summer holiday, but please use your own ideas.

-#### Task: Use the RICE framework to hone your ideas
 Start with a vague but typical prompt. e.g. Suggest 5 ideas for good holiday.

 Provide a more detailed, specific prompt using the RICE framework.
-Build this up step-by-step.  here are some more specific prompts building on the holiday planning theme.
+Build this up step-by-step.
+Here are some more specific prompts building on the holiday planning theme.

 Role: Act as an expert in holiday planning.
 Your clients live in the UK.
 Keep your responses brief.
 Provide a link for any suggestions that you make.